|Opened||March 17, 1990|

 Golden Ticket Awards

 Though Texas Giant opened in 1990, it remained popular throughout the whole decade.
 In both 1998 and 1999, Texas Giant won the Golden Ticket Award for Best Wooden Coaster.
-Unfortunately, the coaster experienced a ratings decline through the 2000s.
+Unfortunately, the coaster experienced a ratings decline in the 2000s.

 Becoming a Hybrid Giant